strimzi/strimzi.github.io/_posts/2020-09-07-introduction-to-system-tests.md

 }
 ```

-This test case as you can see ensures that we are able to receive messages from `KafkaBridge` component.
+As you can see, this test case ensures that we are able to receive messages from the `KafkaBridge` component.
-In the setup phase we deploy `cluster-operator`, one node Kafka cluster and also the `KafkaBridge` itself.
+In the setup phase we deploy `cluster-operator`, a single one node Kafka cluster and also the `KafkaBridge` itself.
 Everything is deployed into the real Kubernetes cluster.
 All test cases with related test suites can be found in the [systemtest](https://github.com/strimzi/strimzi-kafka-operator/tree/master/systemtest)
-module to make it more sense.
+module.
-What is also worth to mention that our system tests currently take around ~30 hours.
+Also worth mentioning is that our system tests currently take around ~30 hours.
 We have 3 separate sub-sets of tests, which run in parallel so it is "only" approximately 10h per each sub-set.
 Additionally, there is also a mvn profile for the main groups - `acceptance`, `regression`, `smoke`, `bridge` and `all`,
-but we suggest to use profile with id `all` (default) and then include or exclude specific groups.
+but we suggest to use a profile with id `all` (default) and then include or exclude specific groups.
-If you want specify the profile, use the `-P` flag for example `-Psmoke`.
-Here is an example of how we trigger some profiles
+If you want specify the profile, use the `-P` flag, for example `-Psmoke`.
+Here is an example of how we trigger some profiles:

 ```
 Generic definition